mariadb-corporation/MaxScale/Documentation/Reference/MaxCtrl.md

       --version  Show version number  [boolean]
       --help     Show help  [boolean]

-To display the service parameters, execute `show service <service>`.
-Some routers support runtime configuration changes to all parameters.
-Currently all readconnroute, readwritesplit and schemarouter parameters can be changed at runtime.
-In addition to module specific parameters, the following list of common service parameters can be altered at runtime:
+To display the service parameters, execute `show service <service The parameters should be given in the `key=value` format.

-[
-    "user",
-    "passwd",
-    "enable_root_user",
-    "max_connections",
-    "connection_timeout",
-    "auth_all_servers",
-    "optimize_wildcard",
-    "strip_db_esc",
-    "max_slave_connections",
-    "max_slave_replication_lag",
-    "retain_last_statements"
-]
-The parameters should be given in the `key=value` format.
 This command also supports the legacy method of passing parameters as `key value` pairs but the use of this is not recommended.
 ```